Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Theoretical analysis

-Thus, we obtain the result of (\ref{eq:prop1}). \end{proof} \end{prop} According to proposition \ref{prop1}, we can deduce that the upper bound of the weight difference is mainly determined by the weight initialization and probability distance as the following remarks. \begin{remark} \emph{The weight divergence occurs in two major parts.
-The former and latter terms on the right-hand side of the inequality \eqref{eq:prop1} indicate the parameter initialization and the effect of the diffusion, respectively.
-If the BS equally initializes the parameter initialization in centralized learning and FedDif, the root of the weight divergence only becomes the diffusion.
-Weight initialization schemes can affect the weight divergence of FedDif and will discuss in Appendix \ref{appC-E} of our paper \cite{ref:feddif_preprint}.} \end{remark} \begin{remark} \emph{The weight divergence can also be induced by $a^{(m)}$.
-The excessive diffusion can gradually push up the upper bound of the weight difference, even if the diffusion can reduce the probability distance because $a^{(m)} \geq 1$, $\frac{(a^{(m)})^{K} - 1}{a^{(m)} - 1} \geq 1$.} \end{remark} \begin{remark} \emph{The probability distance between the local model and the model of centralized learning in diffusion may induce weight divergence.
-In other words, approximating the experienced distribution of the local model to the distribution of IID data can significantly reduce the weight difference.} \end{remark} Remark \ref{rem_4} inspires FedDif to reduce the weight difference presented in (\ref{eq:weight_divergence}).
-Based on Remark 1, we can see that selecting the PUE whose private data minimize the IID distance can lower the upper bound of the weight difference.
-We provide the theoretical basis to ensure that FedDif can reduce the weight difference as the following proposition \ref{prop2}. \begin{prop} \emph{ FedDif can reduce the probability distance between the local model and model of centralized learning mentioned by Remark \ref{rem_4} to zero by minimizing IID distance. } \begin{proof} In the diffusion mechanism, the model $m$ should select a PUE whose DSI is the most suitable for minimizing the IID distance of its DoL $\psi_{k}^{(m)}$.
-In other words, each model should enhance the diversity of its DoL.
-Information entropy can stand for the diversity of DoL, and the diffusion mechanism can be regarded as a mechanism to solve the \emph{``Entropy maximization problem,"} which can maximize the diversity of DoL.
-Let $H\big(\psi_{k}^{(m)}\big)$ denotes information entropy of DoL $\psi_{k}^{(m)}$ of the model $m$ at $k$-th diffusion round as follows:
+Thus, we obtain the following result for \eqref{eq:prop1}. \end{proof} \end{prop} According to Proposition \ref{prop1}, we can deduce that the upper bound of the weight difference is determined mainly by the weight initialization and probability distance as follows: \begin{remark} \emph{The weight divergence occurs in two major parts.
+The former and latter terms on the right-hand side of the inequality \eqref{eq:prop1} indicate the parameter initialization and the effect of diffusion, respectively.
+If the BS initializes the parameter equally in centralized learning and FedDif, the root of the weight divergence only becomes diffusion.} \end{remark} \begin{remark} \emph{The weight divergence can also be induced by $a^{(m)}$.
+Excessive diffusion can gradually increase the upper bound of the weight difference, even if diffusion can reduce the probability distance, because $a^{(m)} \geq 1$, $\frac{(a^{(m)})^{K} - 1}{a^{(m)} - 1} \geq 1$.} \end{remark} \begin{remark} \emph{Diffusion mechanism entails typical issues of existing machine learning, such as overshooting and gradient exploding.
+Overshooting and gradient exploding by the immoderate learning rate and upper bound of gradients may induce the weight divergence because $\eta\mu/\left\vert \mathcal{P}_{K}^{(m)}\right\vert$ can push up the upper bound of the weight difference.
+Gradient clipping and learning rate decay can address the overshooting and gradient exploding~\citep{ref:deep_learning}.} \end{remark} \begin{remark} \emph{The probability distance between the local model and the model of centralized learning in diffusion may induce weight divergence.
+In other words, approximating the experienced distribution of the local model to the distribution of the IID data can significantly reduce the weight difference.} \end{remark} Based on Remark \ref{rem_2}, we can see that selecting a PUE whose private data minimizes the IID distance can lower the upper bound of the weight difference.
+Inspired by Proposition \ref{prop1} and Remark \ref{rem_3}, we additionally apply a regularization technique that customizes the approach of FedDC~\citep{ref:FedDC}.
+Different directions of local drifts from those in the previous diffusion round may lead to more severe overfitting, as the non-IID training data in another PUE can distort the optimization trajectory in the opposite direction.
+We define diffusion drifts as the parameter and gradient differences between the models in the previous and current diffusion rounds as follows: